Famous Birthdays·March 4·Casimir Pulaski

 Biography

-Casimir Pulaski's life was a relentless pursuit of freedom across two continents.
-A Polish nobleman, he fought desperately for his homeland's independence in the Bar Confederation, earning a reputation as a brilliant and fearless guerrilla commander.
-After the rebellion's collapse, he was exiled, his death sentence in Poland making him a man without a country.
-He arrived in America in 1777 with a letter of introduction to George Washington that simply read, 'Count Pulaski of Poland, an officer famous throughout Europe for his bravery.'
+Casimir Pulaski organized, trained, and led the Continental Army's first dedicated cavalry unit, the Pulaski Horse Legion, transforming scattered horsemen into an effective force.
+A Polish nobleman, he fought for his homeland's independence in the Bar Confederation, earning a reputation as a brilliant guerrilla commander.
+After the rebellion's collapse, exile made him a man without a country.
+He arrived in America in 1777 with a letter to George Washington reading, 'Count Pulaski of Poland, an officer famous throughout Europe for his bravery.'
 Washington saw his value immediately.
-Pulaski organized, trained, and led the Continental Army's first dedicated cavalry unit, the Pulaski Horse Legion.
-His tactics and discipline transformed a scattered group of horsemen into a effective force.
-He died from wounds sustained in a heroic but futile cavalry charge during the Siege of Savannah in 1779, cementing his legacy as a martyr for American liberty and an enduring symbol of Polish-American fellowship.
+Pulaski's tactics and discipline reshaped American cavalry.
+He died from wounds sustained during a heroic but futile charge at the Siege of Savannah in 1779, becoming a martyr for American liberty and a symbol of Polish-American fellowship.

 #1 When Casimir Was Born